kubeckaj/JKCS.py-Manual/docs/source/DatabaseManipulation.rst

    1sa.log 1am.log 2am3sa-1conf.log 2am3sa-2conf.log 2sa-12_23.log
    1sa.xyz 1am.xyz 2am3sa-1conf.xyz 2am3sa-2conf.xyz 2sa-12_23.xyz

-This means that name has of formation of enumerated monomers composition and any addtional comments are separated by a hyphen.
+This means that name has of formation of enumerated monomers composition and any additional comments are separated by a hyphen.

-These are strong recomendations for you file names:
+These are strong recommendations for your file names:

 .. list-table:: Nomenclature for molecules
     :widths: 30 30 30